olywoolsey/Notes/Networks/Casting.md

 - There is no direct connection.
 - We do no know who is listening.
 - Without some sort of control packets could proliferate, even without multicasting

+If not all of the services for TCP are necessary, can start with UDP and add required services in the Application layer.
+A common application is for real-time conversation:
+- Need rapid response — no more than 400ms.
+- Can still follow the conversation with some packet loss.
+- Need some strategy to recover from packet loss — including if it arrives ‘too late.’
+Common examples include:
+- VoIP — Voice–over–IP.
+- RTP — Real–time Transport Protocol